Naelpuissant/FroopyDB/README.md

 - copy imm to new imm
 - append mem to new imm
 - CAS
-- On success : set key to new mem and start flush job
+- on success : set key to new mem and start flush job

 Flush Job :
-- Create new sst table (not store)
+- create new sst table (not store)
-- flush old mem to new sst
+- flush oldest mem to new sst
 - copy sst (store) and append new sst
 - remove old mem from imm
 - CAS
-- On success : Done
+- on success : Done

 ## MVCC